 1. The first version was commissioned by the wife of Napoleon I

-The Three Graces is the name of two sculptures produces by renowned Italian Neoclassical artist Antonio Canova.
+The Three Graces is the name of two sculptures produced by renowned Italian Neoclassical artist Antonio Canova.

-During the early 19th century, the artist had become one of the most sought-after artists in Europe, and this translated in commissioned from the highest levels.
+During the early 19th century, the artist had become one of the most sought-after artists in Europe, and this translated into commissions from the highest levels.

 The first version of the sculpture was commissioned by Empress Josephine (1763-1814), the wife of Napoleon Bonaparte.